|NAME||DATE OFFICE COMMENCED||DATE OF RETIREMENT||REPRESENTING|

 Ann is our longest serving governor.
 She has been a resident of Bromley Cross for more than 35 years and has been a governor of Turton School for a large part of that time, as a Parent governor (and active member of the Parents’ Association at the same time) for 16 years and as a Co-opted governor since then.
 Her 3 children have all gone through Turton and she now has 2 grand-children growing up in the area.
 Ann feels the school is an important part of the local community.

-During her time as a governor Ann has been a member of the Teaching, Learning and Achievement and Personnel Sub-Committees.
-She has also worked with the Modern Foreign Languages department and been governor with responsibility for Children who are Looked After and Equal Opportunities.
-She has also recently taken on the role of Literacy governor.
+During her time as a governor Ann has been a member of the Teaching, Learning and Curriculum and Personnel Sub-Committees.
+She now also sits on the Pupil Development, Wellbeing and Safeguarding Sub-Committee.
+She has worked with the Modern Foreign Languages department and been governor with responsibility for Children who are Looked After and Equal Opportunities.
 She has interviewed at various levels and been involved with Pupil Discipline and Performance Management.
 She is free during the day to attend meetings and meet members of staff and departments and enjoys attending school performances of music and drama.

 Diane Waddington - Co-opted Governor

 Diane has been a governor since December 2013.
-She currently sits on the Teaching, Learning and Achievement and Finance Sub-Committees.
+She currently chairs the Pupil Development, Wellbeing and Safeguarding Sub-Committee and sits on the Teaching, Learning and Curriculum Sub-Committee.

 Diane is very proud to be a Governor at Turton and feels the school has fantastic pastoral care and high standards of academic success at GCSE and A level.

-Diane is also Chair of Turton Parents' Association and has been part of the Parents’ Association since 2007.
+Diane was Chair of Turton Parents' Association and has been part of the Parents’ Association for many years.

 For 10 years Diane has worked as an Adult Learning Teacher delivering Family Learning and Functional English to residents of the City of Salford.